7 Travel emission factors

 7.5.2 International air travel

-The International air travel emission factors are sourced from the UK Greenhouse Gas Reporting: Conversion Factors 2022, published by the UK Department for Energy Security and Net Zero (DESNZ).
-These factors have remained unchanged in the 2023 and 2024 DESNZ editions, meaning they still reflect air travel data influenced by the COVID-19 pandemic.
-As a result, we continue to use the 2022 edition factors, which are based on pre-COVID air travel data which provides a more representative period for emissions reporting.
+The International air travel emission factors are sourced from the UK Greenhouse Gas Reporting: Conversion Factors 2025, published by the UK Department for Energy Security and Net Zero (DESNZ).

 Entities wishing to report their international air travel emissions based on distance travelled per passenger could use the International Civil Aviation Organisation (ICAO) calculator.
 This calculator considers aircraft types and load factors for specific airline routes but does not apply the radiative forcing multiplier (accounting for the wider climate effect of emissions arising from aircraft transport at altitude) or distance uplift factor to account for delays/circling and non-direct routes (ie, not along the straight-line/great-circle between destinations).
 If using the ICAO calculator to calculate emissions for international air travel, multiply the output by 1.08 to account for the 8 per cent distance uplift factor (see Section 7.5.2.3) and then by 1.7 to apply a radiative forcing multiplier.